redbadger/crux/docs/src/rfcs/per-operation-types.md

 ## Migration

-The change can land in stages so that each release is usable on its own.
+The change lands in two releases so that each is usable on its own.

-**Stage 1, additive.** Add `RequestKind` (already in PR #580), the three marker traits, `Operation::KIND` with a default so existing impls keep compiling, and the `Operation` derive. `Command` keeps its current loose bounds.
-Type generation emits `kind` for operations that declare one.
-Nothing breaks;
-capabilities can adopt the new declarations at their own pace.
+**Compat release (additive).** Everything a reader needs in order to try the design, without breaking anyone:

+- `RequestKind` (from PR #580, minus its id-bit encoding) and the `kind()` accessors on handles and resolvers.
+- The marker traits `operation::{Notify, Request, Stream}`.
+- A transitional kind declaration: `const KIND: Option<RequestKind> = None;` on `Operation`.
+A const can have a default where an associated type cannot, so every existing impl keeps compiling with `None`, meaning "kind decided by the constructor called, as before".
+- `#[derive(Operation)]`, which emits `KIND = Some(..)` and the matching marker impl together so they cannot disagree.
+- `Command` and `CommandContext` keep `Op: Operation` bounds, and check the declaration with a `const { assert!(..) }` block.
+Stable Rust has no way to express "declares `Request`, or declares nothing" as a trait bound, so this post-monomorphisation assertion is the only compile-time check available while legacy impls exist.
+It fails `cargo build` with an E0080 at the call site, but is invisible to `cargo check` and rust-analyzer, and its rendering depends on whether `rust-src` is installed.
+Both warts are accepted as the price of not breaking anyone in this release.
-**Stage 2, breaking.** Split `crux_kv`, `crux_time` and the example
+- Per-operation rewrites of `crux_kv`, `crux_time` and the example capabilities, alongside the existing enum APIs, which are deprecated.
-capabilities into per-operation types.
-Remove the default on `KIND`.
-Tighten the `Command` and `CommandContext` bounds to the marker traits.
-Drop the kind bits from `EffectId` if PR #580 landed with them, so the id is a plain sequence again.
-Regenerate the example shells.
-This is the release that delivers goals 1 to 4.

-**Stage 3, additive.** Generate the shell-side handler API and dispatcher, and migrate the examples to it.
+- Type generation emits the kind for operations that declare one, and the handler API and dispatcher.

+**Breaking release.** Switch to the target shape:

+- `type Kind: operation::Kind` replaces `const KIND`, the markers become blanket impls from `Kind`, and the derive emits `type Kind = kind::Request;` instead of a const and a marker impl.
+- The `Command` and `CommandContext` bounds become the marker traits and the const assertion goes.
+The wrong constructor is now an ordinary E0277 in `cargo check`, with a `#[diagnostic::on_unimplemented]` message.
+- Remove the deprecated enum APIs, the legacy `None` handling in the bridge and in type generation, and migrate the remaining examples and their shells.

 For users' own capabilities, the mechanical migration is: one struct per variant, `#[operation(..)]` on each, and replace the response enum with the per-operation output types.
-A `crux_cli` lint or a compile-time deprecation on the old bounds could point at the affected call sites.
+Code written against the compat release's markers and derive does not change in the breaking release; only hand-written `impl Operation` blocks swap `const KIND` for `type Kind`.

 ## Alternatives considered